NicoJuicy/LearnML/time_series/time_series_decomposition.md

 A nonlinear seasonality has an increasing or decreasing frequency and/or amplitude over time.

-## Decomposition as a Tool
+### Decomposition as a Tool

-Decomposition is primarily used for time series analysis which can be used to inform forecasting models on your problem.
+Decomposition is primarily used for time series analysis which can be used to inform forecasting models on the given problem.

-It provides a structured way of thinking about a time series forecasting problem, both generally in terms of modeling complexity and specifically in terms of how to best capture each of these components in a given model.
+Decomposition provides a structured way of thinking about a time series forecasting problem, both generally in terms of modeling complexity and specifically in terms of how to best capture each of these components in a given model.

-Each of these components are something you may need to think about and address during data preparation, model selection, and model tuning.
+Each of these components are something we may need to think about and address during data preparation, model selection, and model tuning.

-You may address it explicitly in terms of modeling the trend and subtracting it from your data or implicitly by providing enough history for an algorithm to model a trend if it exists.
+We may address decomposition explicitly in terms of modeling the trend and subtracting it from your data or implicitly by providing enough history for an algorithm to model a trend if it exists.

-You may or may not be able to cleanly or perfectly break down your time series as an additive or multiplicative model.
+We may or may not be able to cleanly or perfectly break down the time series as an additive or multiplicative model.

 - Real-world problems are messy and noisy.